Tuesday, August 26, 2008

 "What a good idea Sandra.
 I'll grab mi coat and I'll be with you in a couple of shakes."

-"She's one of a' new neighbours, lad.
+"Who's that?"
+I asked mi dad as we walked away?"
+"She's one of mi new neighbours, lad.
 She's only been here 6 years.
 She's a nosy old cow too.
 She'll go and tell the whole bloody neighborhood now that mi son's come home.
 I'll probably be on the 7 O'clock news tomorrow night!"